thlorenz/parse-base64vlq-mappings/README.md

 Therefore is is assumed that all mappings relate to the same generated/original file, i.e. only information about generated line and column vs. original line and column is preserved.

+Additionally all name information is disregarded during the parse.